kristinezhengx/amazon-app-site/my-project/docs/frontend_pages/07_tigergraph.md

              ),
 ```

-Now for our final container will add the functionality of a user searching the input and populate with the response from the endpoint call.
+Now the next container will add the functionality of a user searching the input and populate with the response from the endpoint call.
 The below code does the following within the controller: set stat with our user id input text on button press, call our `_userExists` function, set our return string to input text IF the `_userExists` function returns the proper result, or else let the user of the application know that they did not input a user id that exists, update the input boxes.

 ```dart
 Container(